rajivsuting/MyKare_Health_Assignment/README.md

 # Installation & Run

-Before running the API server, you should update the database config inside the application.properties file.
+Before running the API server, you should configure your database inside the application.properties file.

 Update the port number, username and password as per your local database config. server.port=8886